eser/ajan/datafx/README.md

 ## Overview

-The **datafx** package is a flexible database access package that provides a unified interface for different SQL database backends.
+**datafx** package is a flexible database access package that provides a unified interface for different SQL database backends.
 Currently, it supports PostgreSQL, MySQL, and SQLite as database backends.